-For 2024, Metra is replacing the existing 10-zone distance-based fare structure with a four-zone structure.
+Metra has proposed a complete revamp of it fare structure for 2024, replacing the existing 10-zone distance-based structure with a four-zone structure.
 The goal is to make it easy-to-understand, encourage ridership, simplify onboard fare collection, and meet Metra's financial and technical constraints.
 The effort conforms with goals in Metra's newly adopted strategic plan, including enhancing service to grow ridership, ensuring the riding experience is safe, easy and enjoyable, and innovating to become more efficient and effective.
 Fares under the new structure are set at or below pre-pandemic levels.
 Promotional fares introduced during the pandemic are being discontinued.
-The fares will go into effect Feb.
+If approved, the proposed fares will go into effect Feb.
 1, 2024.